havocsh/havoc-labs/havoc-playbook-lab/havoc-playbook.md

     ./havoc -e pse_network_recon
     ```

-    {% note %}
+    > **Note:**
-    **Note:** This playbook may appear to get "stuck."
+    > This playbook may appear to get "stuck."
 Port scans run from a C2 connection like the one established through Powershell Empire with the ./HAVOC C2 module can take a while to complete.
 If no results are returned, wait 10-15 minutes before hitting **Ctrl-C** to end playbook execution.
-    {% endnote %}

 ## Perform Simple Exfiltration